Jakob-98/serverless-ml-azure-functions-scitkit-learn/readme.md

 ```

 ### Saving the model
-Using the joblib library we dump the model into `model.joblib` - Note, this model is now saved in the `./randomforest_example/model` folder and should be (manually) placed in the `/SklearnModelFunction/` folder to deploy it in later steps.
+Using the joblib library we dump the model into `model.joblib`
+**!!Note** -  this model is now saved in the `./randomforest_example/model` folder and should be (manually) placed in the `/SklearnModelFunction/` folder to deploy it in later steps.
 ```py
 joblib.dump(clf, "./model/model.joblib")
 ```